Chrysanthemum Care Plus Plant Decor Tips

 I know that many people struggle with keeping mums alive and looking their best through the season, so I’m sharing a few tips that have helped me keep these beauties thriving.

-Let’s get to it!
+Let’s get started!

 Yes, mums love the sun, but they don’t love scorching temperatures.
-Being kept in 90-degree weather is nowhere near ideal for keeping their blooms looking fresh.
+Being kept in 90-degree weather is nowhere near ideal for keeping their blooms looking fresh!

 Instead, wait until the weather in your hardiness zone has cooled.
 These days, that means late September and October.

-The mums you get at your local garden center will bloom for a few weeks, so you’ll still get plenty of time to enjoy them before Winter sets in.
+The mums you get at your local garden center will bloom for a few weeks, so you’ll still get plenty of time to enjoy them before winter sets in.

 Watering Tips for Chrysanthemums

-Nurseries keep mums pretty moist, so it only makes sense to keep them moist when you bring them home.
 They’ve been accustomed to getting water every day so underwatering them would shock the plant and cause the blooms to dry out.

-I water my mums every morning with a watering can.
-I simply make sure the soil is moist.
 I do the tough test: I stick my finger into the soil about an inch or two deep.
 If it feels dry, I know it needs water, but if it still feels pretty moist, I’ll skip the watering for a day.

 Watering every day might sound tedious but it has a huge payoff: good-looking mums with pretty blooms and healthy foliage.